-It’s really important to make sure you’re clear about exactly what your product is, what it does, and how to use it.
+It’s important to make sure you’re clear about exactly what your product is, what it does, and how to use it.
 This applies to everything from bookshelves to software: people need to know what they are getting.
-It’s also important your client knows how to maximize their user experience, so any educational media, such as how to’s, tips and tricks, or industry information, can be shared for their benefit.
+It’s also vital your client knows how to maximize their user experience, so any educational media, such as how to’s, tips, or industry information, can be shared for their benefit.

-Product information helps people decide which product is right for them and as you can see, Image Beauty does a great job with that.
+Product information helps people decide which solution is right for them and, as you can see, Image Beauty does a great job with that.